DKatzlberger/Project_Y/README.md

-# Project_Y
-Genotype-phenotype generalizability across ancestries
+# Genotype-phenotype generalizability across ancestries

 The repository (currently) contains:
 1. A running script "interactions.R"

 The script analysis which genes have interactions with ancestry in genotype-phenotype relationships.

-**Input:**
+It uses the edgeR pipeline to compare each gene individually.
+The design of the model first fits a means model for the specified groups and afterwards fits a contrast to compare these groups.

+## Input

 ***1. Settings:***

 The script accepts one commandline argument, which is a path to a settings.yaml file.
 In the file you need to specify all required settings.
-The snipped below shows all required settings.
+The snipped below shows all required settings:
 ```yaml
 # Classification
 class_0: your_class_0